complyue/edh-early-history/Tour/Readme.md

-`runtime.xxx` are just number values to specify the target level of a log record, and the process environment variable `EDH_LOG_LEVEL` if set, will cause log records with lower target levels be dropped.
+`runtime.xxx` are just number values to specify the target level of a log record, and the process environment variable `EDH_LOG_LEVEL` if set, will cause log records with lower target levels be dropped (not eval'ed at all in fact).

 ```bash
 $ export EDH_LOG_LEVEL=WARN